-1. Head over to your local taqueria or Taco Bell
+Go out to your local taqueria, Mexican restaurant, or Taco Bell

 You’ll be amazed at the various locations you’ll find nearby.
-Walk-in and enjoy a finely crafted hamburger at your fingertips.
+Walk in and enjoy a finely crafted taco at your fingertips.

-Pick one of the many taco recipes online, go to your grocery store to buy the ingredients, and handle business.
-Most importantly, make those tacos with love!
-A taco press and a deep dryer go a long way in making your Taco Tuesday efficient.
+Choose from one of the many taco recipes to be found online, go to your grocery store to buy the ingredients, and get down to business!
+Most importantly, make those tacos with love.
+A taco press and a deep fryer go a long way in making your National Taco Day efficient, as well.

 Yes, we said it.
-Give a taco to a loved-one, friend, or a complete stranger you pass on the street.
+Give a taco (or three) to a loved one, friend, or even a complete stranger you pass on the street.
 Together we’ll make the world a better place, one taco at a time.
+Vive la revolucion!

 Why We Love National Taco Day

 Looking to have your mind blown?
-The possibilities are endless as you create your own combination of meats, cheese, vegetables, seasonings and sauces and have your hamburger your own way.
-Yes please.
+The possibilities are endless when you create your own combination of meats, cheese, vegetables, seasonings and sauces and have your taco your own way.
+Yes, please!

-While some people love sitting down and taking their time to enjoy a great taco, some just simply have a fast-paced lifestyle.
-For those people always on the go, a taco is always a great idea.
+While some people love sitting down and taking their time to enjoy a great taco, others simply have a fast-paced lifestyle.
+For those who are always on the go, tacos are always a great idea.

-It's hard not to get excited for tacos.
-Tacos can be big or small, spicy or sweet, plus they are capable of being crafted to fit any taste.
+It's hard not to get excited for those crisp shells or soft, warm wraps filled with goodness.
+Tacos can be big or small, spicy or sweet, plus they can be crafted to fit any taste.
 Vegetarian, vegan, kosher, lactose-intolerant, gluten free — there’s a taco made for you.

 Celebrate National Taco Day!